saarimshaikh/Hadoop-scripts-stash/README.md

 # Hadoop vault
-### This repo consists of Hadoop and related scripts
+### This repo consist of Hadoop and related scripts